Clayton Lake State Park

 The Pajarito Shale overlies the Mesa Rica Sandstone, the basal unit of the Dakota Group.
 The Mesa Rica Sandstone is approximately 40 ft thick and consists of grayish-orange, medium- to coarse-grained, poorly sorted, quartzose sandstone (Lucas et al., 1986).
 Local beds contain crossbeds and ripple marks, indicating fluvial deposition.
 This unit also contains the stratigraphically lowest horizon (oldest) of dinosaur footprints.
 It overlies a micaceous shale belonging to the Cretaceous Glencairn Shale.

 The most exciting geological feature at Clayton Lake State Park is the dinosaur footprints found in sandstone at the dam spillway about 1982.
-Approximately 500 tracks of at least three species are found at the spillway; most of them pertain to ornithopod dinosaurs (ichnogenus Caririchnium) and theropods (Hunt and Lucas, 1996).
+Approximately 500 tracks of at least three species are found at the spillway; most of them pertain to ornithopod dinosaurs (ichnogenus Caririchnium) and theropods (Hunt and Lucas, 1996; Hunt, 2010).
 The dinosaurs ranged in size from a baby Iguanodont that was approximately 1 ft long to adults that were 30 ft long.
 Most of the tracks are of bipedal herbivores or planteaters (Iguanodonts or Hadrosaurs).
 The kite-shaped tracks were made by Iguanodonts walking in wet mud (Figures 4,5, and 6).
 Worm borrows, fossilized impressions of plants, ripple marks from waves, and mudcracks are also common.

 These tracks present excellent examples of the behavior of the dinosaurs.
 One set of prints was made by a swimming crocodile (Hunt and Lucas, 1996).
 Individual dinosaur tracks are along a single line, indicating that the dinosaur walked with his legs beneath him and not out to the side like modern reptiles.
 At one spot, the tracks suggest that a large planteater slipped in the mud and used his tail to keep his balance.